cloudsummer/CM-Drug/README.md

 ### Download the file

-The size of the data for the input file is huge, because of the limitation of the size  we uploaded it to Google Drive.
+The size of the data for the input file is huge.
+Due to GitHub's file size limitations, we have uploaded the data to the Data Drive.

 To run a Nextflow configuration file and specify parameters such as the path to the fastq files, reference genome path, user UID, and other relevant settings.